-Massachusetts Alliance of Sober Housing (MASH) seeks to provide quality housing that provides an alcohol and drug-free living environment for those in recovery.
+Massachusetts Alliance for Sober Housing (MASH) seeks to provide quality housing that provides an alcohol and drug-free living environment for those in recovery.
 MASH, in affiliation with the National Alliance for Recovery Residences (NARR) will work with existing and new Sober Homes to help them obtain and maintain certification to MASH standards.
 Certification is voluntary, but Massachusetts regulations now require state-funded facilities, courts, corrections, and treatment centers to only make referrals to certified sober homes.

 MASH exists to ensure and promote critical management, operations, and ethical standards of Sober Homes, as well as to promote technical assistance to new and existing homes